chrisbrasington/leet-code-practise/twilio_prefix/README.md

        is the longest prefix given 1
 ```

 Implementation #2: Wrote my own implementation something known as a 'TRIE' - a not-well-known type of tree.
 Each node contains the character value and a boolean representing the end of the prefix string.
 While it takes longer to build the tree initially, the search is faster.
-[LeetCode blog](https://leetcode.com/discuss/interview-question/394697/Twilio-or-OA-2019/355453) did a good job explaining this tree object.

 ```
 Trie Creation Time: 47282 ticks